05.21.10

 (Oh, and as if hijacking every link on their site wasn’t enough, they also link-spam on others’ blogs.
 Nice.)

-Why pay employees when you can treat them like shit?
+Why pay employees and affiliates when you can treat them like shit?

 AAG had to take them to court to try and get the remainder of her pay which they denied her, and then they screwed her over by sending an expensive lawyer to the midwest to try and prove that she had to sue the company rather than the owner, and do it in NJ.
 I promise that cost them a lot more than the $1200 they owed her, but they did it.
 AAG STILL hasn’t gotten her last 2 weeks of pay.